zencq/libNOM.map/README.md

 Mapping.Settings = new() { Download = "download" };
 ```

-Update and download the mapping.json if a newer version is available.
+Update by downloading a newer version of the mapping file.
 ```csharp
 // Update
 Mapping.Update();